-- That the space proposed for the project is insufficient for the scale and extent of the project, - The project is incompatible with the existing land use systems of the area; &, - The site hosts sensitive ecosystems and the anticipated impacts cannot be reasonably mitigated.
+- That the space proposed for the project is insufficient for the scale and extent of the project; - The site is close to a household; - The project is incompatible with the existing land use systems of the area; &, - The site hosts sensitive ecosystems and the anticipated impacts cannot be reasonably mitigated.

 Since the above concerns are not applicable to the proposed project site, it is deemed suitable for the proposed project site.
-The proponent further has adequate space (>39 acres of land) to undertake the project.
 Choosing another site is negated by the requirement for additional capital and the availability of suitable land for the development in the event that the capital is available.